 On page 493 of the Virginia Slave Births Index for 1853-1865 is a report of information George H. Chrisman and other slave owners were asked to provide (name of slave, name of slave's mother, date of birth, and place of birth).
 The nine births reported by Chrisman included five by one mother (Phebe), two by another (Esther) and one each by Betsey and Harriet.
 All of the children were born in Rockingham County, presumably on Chrisman's property, and all were named in the record except for two males.
 Phebe's was the mother of Fannie (born Sep 1, 1853), two unidentified males (born Dec 1955 and Oct 1857), Jane (born Jun 1858) and William Henry (born Oct 1859); Esther's children were De Witt (born Nov 1855) and Ann (born May 1858); Betsey's son was Erasmus (born Apr 1, 1853) and Harriet's daughter was Mattie (born Sep 1860).

 In the Tuesday, September 20, 1870 of the Staunton Spectator (Staunton, VA) the sudden deaths of three "good and valuable citizens" from Rockingham County were reported.
 Among them was Geo H. Chrisman, Esq. whose age was listed incorrectly as 73.
-The dates on his tombstone are 23 Sep 1799 to 15 Sep 1870, therefore he was 8 days shy of his 71st birthday.
+The dates on his tombstone are September 23, 1799 to September 15, 1870 so he was 8 days shy of his 71st birthday.
 To read the death notice, click here.

 CSA MAJOR GEORGE CHRISMAN (GREAT GRANDSON)